Ekti Raat: Reception

-The film remembered as one of the best film of Uttam Suchitra pair.
-It's become hit at the box office and ran for 50 days in the theaters.
-When it's re released in 1970s it's again became successful.
+The film is remembered as one of the best films of the Uttam Suchitra pair.
+It became a hit at the box office and ran for 50 days in the theaters.
+When it re-released in the 1970s it again became successful.

 Reworked

-In 1990s a Bengali television series is made as name Manush which is based on the same plot and story.
+In 1990s a Bengali television series is made as name Manush and Hindi series Peechha Karo were based on the same plot.